UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Our Framework

 \subsection{Dump Analysis with UEFIDumpAnalysis}

-\textit{UEFIDumpAnalysis} serves as the analytical component of our forensic framework, enabling the examination of UEFI memory captured by \textit{UefiMemDump}.
-As shown in \autoref{fig:framework}, \textit{UEFIDumpAnalysis} is implemented as an extendable collection of modules, each focusing on the detection of UEFI-specific threats often employed by modern bootkits.
-In our proof-of-concept (PoC) implementation, we developed two modules focused on hooking detection and an additional module focused on extraction of images from memory.
-We welcome and encourage the research community to develop additional analysis modules, extending the detection capabilities further.
+\textit{UEFIDumpAnalysis} serves as the analytical component of our forensic framework, enabling the examination of UEFI memory captured by \textit{UEFIMemDump}.
+As shown in \autoref{fig:framework}, \textit{UEFIDumpAnalysis} is implemented as an extendable collection of modules, each focusing on the detection of UEFI-specific threats commonly employed by modern bootkits.
+In our PoC implementation, we developed two modules focused on hooking detection, one module for extracting images from memory, and an additional module for detecting chained control-flow patterns based on gadget references.